 Two sections of the Act authorize the Auditor General to undertake additional special work.

 Under section 16, the Standing Committee on Public Accounts may resolve that the Auditor General must examine and report on any matter respecting the Public Accounts.
-Under section 17, the Legislative Assembly, the Standing Committee on Public Accounts, or a minister of the Crown may request that the Auditor General undertake a special assignment.
-However, these special assignments are not to take precedence over the Auditor General's other duties, and the Auditor General can decline such an assignment requested by a minister if he or she believes it conflicts with other duties.
+Under section 17, the Legislative Assembly, the Standing Committee on Public Accounts or a minister of the Crown may require that the Auditor General undertake a special assignment.
+However, these special assignments are not to take precedence over the Auditor General's other duties.
+In addition, if a minister requests such an assignment, the Auditor General can decline or delay conducting the work if he or she believes it conflicts with other duties.

-In recent years when we have received a special request under section 16 or 17, our normal practice has been to obtain the requester's agreement that the special report will be tabled in the Legislature on completion and made public at that time.
-This year the following special reports were requested under section 17 by the Standing Committee on Public Accounts:
+In recent years, when we have received a special request under section 16 or 17, our normal practice has been to obtain the requester's agreement that the special report will be tabled in the Legislature on completion and made public at that time.